arresteddevops/podcast/scripts/episode-006-devops-mythbusters.md

 * Tools are core to practicing DevOps.
 * DevOps doesn't work.
 * We can’t do DevOps because we need separation of duties.
+* You're only "doing the devops" if you're running *nix.

 Check-Outs